marios-petrov/BlackJack/README.md

-# Blackjack Fame With a Basic GUI Using the Observer and State Patterns
+# Blackjack Game Using the Observer and State Patterns